Union Pacific 618: Revenue service

-Retirement

 Initially, the locomotive was fairly well received by the public.
 However, after a while, the locomotive had started to become an eyesore.
-Many people wanted to get rid of 618, but the stipulations of the Union Pacific giving 618 to the state was that it couldn't be scrapped, sold, or given out of state.
+Many people wanted to get rid of No. 618, but the stipulations of the Union Pacific giving No. 618 to the state was that it couldn't be scrapped, sold, or given out of state.
 This prompted many to speculate what else to do with the locomotive.
 In the mid 1960s, there was a thought of just burying the engine.
 According to Stephen Carr, a historian at the Heber Valley Railroad, he stated that, "There was a thought of digging a big hole right next, next to it and tumbling it into the hole.
 Because nobody knew what else to do with it and nobody was interested in it."
 In addition, the fairgrounds also were going to be expanded, and the locomotive needed to be moved to allow it.
-However, members of the National Railway Historical Society decided to step in and in 1969, they convinced the state to donate the engine to the Promontory Chapter of the National Railway Historical Society.
+However, members of the National Railway Historical Society (NRHS) decided to step in and in 1969, they convinced the state to donate the engine to the Promontory Chapter of the National Railway Historical Society.
 After the donation, the group started conversations with the state to use the locomotive in a brand new tourist railroad based out of Heber City, Utah on the Wasatch Railway Museum.

+On September 26, 1970, No. 618 was removed from its display spot at the Utah State Fairgrounds.
+A month later on October 12, 1970, it was relocated to the abandoned Provo Canyon Branch.
+Two years earlier in 1967, the D&RGW had abandoned the Provo Branch Line that linked Provo to Heber City.
+The tracks were planned to be ripped up and be turned over as an extension of U.S Route 189.
+Several locals and businessmen fought to keep the tracks in order to start a potential tourist operation.
+When the Wasatch Mountain Railway moved their equipment onto the branch, Utah told them to leave.
+UDOT gave the historical group until April 1, 1972 to move its equipment.